 Connecting Human + Animal + Environmental Health

-Public Health Labs: Crossing Spheres of Health
+Public Health Labs: Crossing Health Domains

-PulseNet program and FERN, the
+PulseNet program and the

-Teams from human, animal and environmental backgrounds work together to solve foodborne outbreaks and prevent future occurrences.
+Food Emergency Response Network.
+Teams from human, animal and environmental backgrounds collaborate to solve foodborne outbreaks and prevent future occurrences.

 CDC One Health Office